ibm-cloud-docs/log-analysis/export.md

 {:external: target="_blank" .external}

-# Exporting logs
+# Exporting logs through the LogDNA web UI
 {: #export}

-You can export log data in JSONL format from an {{site.data.keyword.la_full_notm}} instance into a local file or to a terminal.
-You can export logs programmatically or from the IBM Log Analysis Web UI.
+You can export log data in JSONL format from an {{site.data.keyword.la_full_notm}} instance graphically through the web UI.
 {:shortdesc}

 Consider the following information when you export log data: